Sarah Turner

 Digital records bring a different set of needs.
 They must be stored on secure servers with proper encryption, backups, and disaster recovery plans in place.
 Access should be limited to the right people and data must be easily retrievable in emergencies.
 Hosting within the UK or EU also helps ensure data residency compliance.

-Most healthcare providers now operate a hybrid model with a mix of paper and digital files.
+Most healthcare providers now operate a hybrid model with a mix of paper and digital files – something we strongly advocate for as part of a phygital approach.
 The challenge is making sure both systems are equally robust – and that you’re not losing valuable information in the transition.

 The risks and consequences of non-compliance